Trade Union of Russian Citizens: Other actions

 On August 7, 2012, activists of the public movements "People's Cathedral" and "Trade Union of Russian Citizens" went to Nevsky Prospekt demanding to cancel Madonna's speech.
 The participants stood at a distance of 50 meters.
 Thus, the "chain" stretched from the metro station "Ploschad Vosstaniya" to "Admiralteyskaya".
 The picketers handed out leaflets against Madonna to passers-by: "She promotes suicide for your children", "Tell me who your idol is, and I'll tell you who you are.".
-The author of the Law against the Promotion of Homosexuality in St. Petersburg, Deputy Vitaly Milonov, expressed support for the picket participants and announced that he intends to send his subordinates to the concert, who will take photographs and videos, in order to then punish the singer for promoting non-traditional sexual relations..
+The author of the Law against the Promotion of Homosexuality in St. Petersburg, Deputy Vitaly Milonov, expressed support for the picket participants and announced that he intends to send his subordinates to the concert, who will take photographs and videos, in order to then punish the singer for promoting non-traditional sexual relations.

 On August 8, 2012, a picket was held at the US Consulate General in St. Petersburg on the anniversary of the aggression against South Ossetia.
 Activists were holding placards and flags.
 According to eyewitnesses, the action was peaceful, no one dispersed its participants.
 The posters called for an end to America's spread of wars and revolutions.

 On August 9, 2012, activists from the Trade Union of Russian Citizens, People's Cathedral, and the New Great Russia party came out to Palace Square in St. Petersburg with flags of movements and posters in Russian and English against Madonna, who, according to the participants of the action, promotes homosexuality.
 In addition, the picketers handed out leaflets urging not to confuse pathology with the norm and "Down with homodictatorship".
 The choice of the Palace Square is not accidental.
 Several years ago Madonna performed there for the first time in St. Petersburg.
 “The time has come to consecrate this place.
 We will invite the priest to sprinkle the Palace Square with holy water and get rid of the filth, "- said the representative of the movement.
 The "Trade Union of Russian Citizens" is convinced that Madonna turned her ideas into political actions, becoming "the ideological weapon of the West".
 "We are against the genocide of morality and ethics.
 Foreigners have no right to dictate the rules of life to us".
 Unfortunately, the priest never showed up for the action.

 On August 17, 2012, activists of the Trade Union of Russian Citizens, the New Great Russia Party and the People's Cathedral filed a claim for compensation for moral harm and moral suffering (Article 151 of the Civil Code) against the singer Madonna and the organizers of her concert in the northern capital.
 Attached to the statement of claim are videos showing how Madonna tramples on the Orthodox cross and asks to raise her hands with pink bracelets.
-Activists intend to collect 333 million rubles in court.
+Activists intended to collect 333 million rubles in court.